 You are responsible for understanding the dependent eligibility rules applicable to each Plan and abiding by them.
 Each year during Annual Benefits Enrollment, you must review your covered dependents and confirm that they continue to meet the eligibility requirements.
-It is important that you review both the dependent eligibility rules and the status of your dependents on file, and make any necessary adjustments during your enrollment period or within 31 days of a Qualified Status Change (QSC), 90 days if the qualifying event is the birth or adoption of a child.
+It is important that you review both the dependent eligibility rules and the status of your dependents on file, and make any necessary adjustments during your enrollment period or within 31 days of a Qualified Status Change (QSC), 90 days if the qualifying event is the birth or adoption or placement for adoption of a child.

 The benefits you elect will be effective the date of the event.
-(Please Note: You will have 90 days from the QSC date to add any newly eligible dependents to the Medical Plan, including add and then removing that dependent should that dependent pass away within this 90-day period.).
-For more information on QSCs, see "Changing Your Coverage Midyear" on page 38.
-JPMorgan Chase reserves the right to conduct eligibility verifications on existing dependents at any time.
+(Please Note: You will have 90 days from the QSC date to add any newly eligible dependents to the Medical Plan, including add and then removing that dependent should that dependent pass away within this 90-day period.
+Please call 1-844-ASK-JPMC if this situation applies to you.).
+For more information on QSCs, see "Changing Your Coverage Midyear" on page 40.
+JPMorganChase reserves the right to conduct eligibility verifications on existing dependents at any time.
 If you fail to provide satisfactory proof (when requested) that your covered dependents meet the current eligibility requirements, you could face penalties ranging from loss of coverage for your dependents to termination of employment.

 Within 30 days of adding a new dependent, a mailing will be sent to your home address on file with JPMC requesting materials to verify your dependent's eligibility (that is, birth certificate, marriage license, etc.).
 You must supply acceptable supporting documents and sign and return the supplied Confirmation of Eligibility within 60 days.
-If you fail to provide satisfactory proof that your dependent(s) meet the current eligibility requirements, your dependent's coverage will be terminated and you will be responsible for any claims paid by the Medical, Dental and Vision Plans.
+If you fail to provide satisfactory proof that your dependent(s) meet the current eligibility requirements, your dependent's coverage will be terminated.